syllogy/vgs_python_demo/README.md

 ## Use case

+**There are 2 customer services**
+1. Order Service (Shopping cart checkout flow)
+2. Merchant Portal - manage payments, disputes, etc.. and
-There are 2 customer services (Order Service and Merchant Portal) and a 3rd party Payment Service.
+3. a 3rd party Payment Service.

-Users can go to Order Service and place order(s) with their payment's data (card number, billing address, etc).
+Users can go to Order Service (cart checkout screen) and place order(s) with their payment's data (card number, billing address, etc).
 When user places an order the payment information is stored in customer's storage.
 It can be later processed in Merchant Portal.

 An authorized user of Merchant Portal can charge the payment - this action initiates call to an external Payment Service.

 - Order Service (http://localhost:8080)